ptomato/talks/jsnation2024/README.md

 <!--
 Take that code, put it all together, run it, and here is the nicely formatted answer!
 (This is the answer in my time zone, with my locale's formatting, with dateStyle full and timeStyle short.
 Your answer will likely be different.)

-This is a seemingly simple question answered in more lines of code than you might expect, but I seriously would not have wanted to even try to write this code with legacy Date.
+This is a seemingly simple question answered in more lines of code than you might expect, but I seriously would not have wanted to even try to write this code with the old Date object.
 It would've been possible, by carefully making sure the Dates were all in UTC, and converting accordingly by manually adding or subtracting the right number of hours, but really susceptible to bugs.
 -->

 ---